azanebrain/SMACSS-SASS-Template/README.md

 SMACSS-SASS-Template
 ====================

 This is a SASS template following SMACSS guidelines.
-Use it as a starting point for your SASS project by simply adding SASS partials to the layout, mixins, modules, and theme folders.
+Use it as a starting point for your SASS project by simply adding SASS partials to the mixins, vendors, base, layout, modules, and states folders.

 DETAILS